 The Caring for Community Fund, governed and funded by Aspen Skiing Company employees, is now accepting grant applications that support mental health services and reduce the stress of families and individuals living in poverty.
-The application deadline is September 15, 2017 at 4:30pm.
+The next application deadline is October 12, 2017 at 4:30pm.

 Launched in the fall of 2016, the Caring for Community Fund is dedicated to serving the Roaring Fork Valley’s neediest people by supporting human and social service organizations working from Aspen to Glenwood Springs.
 Grants will be focused on providing critical support that will enable low-income families and individuals to maintain employment and be self-sufficient.
 In particular the board hopes to improve access to mental health services.